primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Assignments

 Managers have ability to assign a case to a different user.
 If you select the Assign option from the Actions dropdown menu, a modal will appear that allows you to select from existing users.
-Assigning the case will change the record owner to the selected user, that record will no longer be available to the previous case worker.
+Assigning the case will change the record owner to the selected user.
+The new owner will have full access to the record, and the previous case worker will lose their access.

 ![](/img/v2/assign-modal.png)